 \emph{(ii)~Droplet nucleation}: On sufficiently large distances $|\mathbf{x}|\sim\xi_D$, thermal fluctuations may induce a spontaneous, local but smoothly varying transition of the field $\phi$ from one minimum to the other, $0\leftrightarrow\varphi_f$.
-This process is known as droplet nucleation~\cite{LangerNucleation, Elgart2004}.
+This process is known as droplet nucleation \cite{LangerNucleation, Elgart2004}.
 The spontaneously generated droplet has a finite volume.
 Its size is determined by the competition between diffusion, preferring extended, smooth configurations, and the fluctuation strength, preferring local excitations.
-The droplet is bounded by a sharp domain wall, which interpolates between the two different phases, e.g., between $\phi=0$ inside the droplet and $\phi=\varphi_f$ outside of it.
-The nucleation corresponds to the formation of an instanton configuration of the field $\phi$~\cite{LangerNucleation2,ColemanFalsevacuum}, as it is known from the theory of the false vacuum.
+The droplet is bounded by a sharp domain wall, which interpolates between the two different phases, e.g., between $\phi=0$ and $\phi=\varphi_f$.
+The nucleation corresponds to the formation of an instanton configuration of the field $\phi$ \cite{LangerNucleation2,ColemanFalsevacuum}.
 It describes rare noise activation processes, which lead to large fluctuations of the field $\phi$ at the droplet length scale $\xi_D$.
-These rare fluctuations exceed the typical statistical fluctuations by far (cf.\ the formation of steam bubbles in boiling water).
-This behavior also manifests in the RG flow of the theory discussed below.
+These fluctuations exceed the typical statistical fluctuations by far (cf.\ the formation of steam bubbles in boiling water), which manifests in the RG flow of the theory discussed below.

 \emph{(iii)~Domain wall motion:} After nucleation, droplets either grow or decay.
-On length scales much larger than the droplet scale $|\mathbf{x}|\gg\xi_D$, the direction of growth is governed by the interface between the two phases, i.e., by the motion of domain walls.
+On length scales larger than the droplet scale $|\mathbf{x}|\gg\xi_D$, the growth is governed by the interface between the two phases, i.e., by the motion of domain walls.
 On average, the domain wall motion favors to decrease the potential energy.
 Hence, droplets grow (shrink) if they correspond to the global (local) minimum of the potential.
 This determines the thermodynamic phase of the system.
-At the transition, the energy difference between both phases, and thus the average domain wall velocity, vanishes, leading to slow phase ordering kinetics~\cite{Furukawa,Binder_1987}.
+At the transition, the energy difference between both phases vanishes, causing slow phase ordering kinetics \cite{Furukawa,Binder_1987}.